Competition of Density Waves and Superconductivity in Twisted Tungsten Diselenide

 \paragraph{Phase diagram. ---} \Cref{fig:phase-diagram} summarizes the main results at intermediate interaction strength $U=6t \lesssim 0.7W$ (with the bandwidth $W$) as a function of the filling~$\nu$ and field-dependent phase~$\varphi$.
 Here $\nu=-1$ corresponds to completely empty, $\nu=0$ to half-filled, and $\nu=1$ to completely filled moir\'e bands.
 We adjust the filling by adding a chemical potential term to the Hamiltonian and the given values refer to the filling fraction of the single-particle dispersion.
 Upon varying $\varphi$, the DW instabilities follow the location of the Van Hove singularity (VHS).
 The DW region is most extended around $\varphi=\pi/6$ and $\nu=0$, where the system has a higher-order VHS~\cite{shtyk2017electrons,andy2021hartree}.
+Given the significant enhancement of density of states at the higher-order VHS as well as the nesting property of the Fermi surface, the DW instability there occurs at high critical scale and in an extended filling region.
 At the borders of the DW region, superconducting (SC) order emerges.
 The size of the SC regions strongly varies with $\nu$ and $\varphi$.
 Remarkably, for the $\nu=0$ vertical line, i.e. at half filling, we predict SC order for a substantial fraction of values of $\varphi$, interrupted by similarly dominant DW regions.
 Our findings support the intuitive picture that unconventional SC is driven by the strong spin and charge fluctuations close to the DW instabilities, which we can clearly see in the evolution of the vertex as a function of the RG scale (see SM~\cite{supplement}).

 \paragraph{Density-wave states. ---} The strong effect of the displacement field on the band structure also leads to a changing Fermi surface with varying $\varphi$.
 In turn, the singular scattering processes of the DW instabilities correspond to modified wave-vector transfers.
 To resolve this evolution in detail, we characterize the momentum and spin structure of the DW states, see \cref{fig:dw-phases},